zahrabeng/mark-nodejs-proj--my-little-server/README.md

 - Run an Express server locally
 - Send back a JSON response in an Express route handler
 - Identify when a route handler function is executed
-- Test GET requests in the browser
+- Test HTTP GET requests in the browser
-- Test GET requests in Postman
+- Test HTTP GET requests in Postman
-- Test GET requests with supertest
+- Test HTTP GET requests with supertest

 ## Exercise 1: Installing and running